The best Black Friday home deals: Casper, Brooklinen, Wayfair and more

 The Company Store

 With the promo code BLKFRIDAY19, you unlock an extensive sitewide sale at The Company Store.
-We're talking 25% off items sitewide, with special discounts like 50-75% off select bedding, 50-75% off select apparel, up to 75% off home furniture and St. Tropez down comforters now starting at just $79.
+We're talking 25% off items sitewide, in addition to special discounts like 30-50% off select bedding and St. Tropez down comforters now starting at just $99.

 _______________________________________________________________________________